pulp-platform/pulp-sdk/README.md

 ### Target and platform selection

-Before building the SDK, the target for which the SDK will be built must be selected by sourcing one of the file in directory *configs* for example like the following:
+Before building the SDK, the target for which the SDK will be built must be selected by sourcing one of the files in directory *configs* for example like the following:

     $ source configs/pulpissimo.sh

 Once your application is compiled, you will need to run it on a platform.
-The platform can be the RTL simulator, the FPGA, the virtual platform or the FPGA.
+The platform can be the RTL simulator, FPGA, or virtual platform.
 You can configure the platform to be used by sourcing one of the *platform-*.sh* file, like the following:

     $ source configs/platform-rtl.sh